Astrocytech/Glyphser/README.md

 repository are licensed under the GNU Affero General Public License, version 3 only (AGPL-3.0-only).

+This repository is the public Demo Edition of Glyphser.

 You may use, modify, and redistribute this repository under the terms of the AGPL-3.0.
 If you modify it and distribute it, or make a modified version available for users to interact with over a network, you must provide the corresponding source code of that modified version under the same license.

+Redistributions and modified versions must preserve the existing copyright notices, license notices, and attribution notices identifying Astrocytech and Glyphser, as applicable to the material included here.

+Modified versions must be clearly marked as modified and must not be presented as the original Glyphser Demo Edition.
+Furthermore, ***any use or modified component MUST reference this original source of the project, including Glypster and Astrocytech.***

-This repository does not grant any rights to separate private, proprietary, internal, or unpublished editions of Glyphser that are not included here.
+This repository does not grant any rights to separate private, proprietary, internal, or unpublished editions or components of Glyphser that are not included here.

 Third-party components, dependencies, or assets included in this repository, if any, remain subject to their own respective licenses.

 No trademark rights are granted by this license.
 “Astrocytech” and “Glyphser” are names and marks reserved by their owner, where applicable.

-### Note:

-This repository is a public proof-of-concept version of Glyphser and does not include all components of the broader Glyphser system.

 Separate private, proprietary, internal, or unpublished components, if any, are not included in this repository and are not licensed under this repository’s